ICGC-TCGA-PanCancer/PCAP-core/README.md

 Some elements of this repository are specific to the ICGC/TCGA PanCancer project data submissions process.

+##Dependancies
+Some of the code included in this package has dependencies on [biobambam](https://github.com/gt1/biobambam).
+This also requires the library [libmaus](https://github.com/gt1/libmaus).
+Please ensure that you compile libmaus with **snappy** and **io_lib** to enable the relevant features.
+These are described on the libmaus page.

 ###Programs
 ####bwa_aln.pl
-Perform paired end alignment of data using bwa backtrack algorithm - Requires BWA 0.6.2 (final stable release for this method)
+Perform paired end alignment of data using bwa backtrack algorithm - Requires [BWA 0.6.2](https://github.com/lh3/bwa/archive/0.6.2.tar.gz) (final stable release for this method).

 ####bwa_mem.pl
-Perform paired end alignment of data using bwa mem algorithm - Requires BWA 0.7.6a+
+Perform paired end alignment of data using bwa mem algorithm - Requires BWA 0.7.6a+.
+Please see the [BWA releases](https://github.com/lh3/bwa/releases) for the current stable release.

+###PanCancer specific
+####bam\_to\_sra\_sub.pl
+Generate SRA XML required for GNOS submissions.

+###Utilities
 ####diff_bams.pl
 Compare two bam files ignoring differences in header information which have no effect on mapping result. @SQ number and order are expected to match.

-###Utilities
 ####monitor.py
 Utility script which can be used to monitor CPU, memory etc for any program, e.g.